 This two year part-time PGDip in Operative Dentistry combines seminars, hands-on training and direct clinical contact with patients, alongside self-guided learning.
 Course participants will study the applied science of operative dentistry and acquire clinical and practical skills in operative dentistry.
-This training will be delivered at King’s College Dental Hospital, Denmark Hill (attending between 22 and 26 days per year).
+This training will be delivered at King’s College Dental Hospital, Denmark Hill (attending approximately 48 days over the two years).

 The postgraduate diploma in Operative Dentistry is designed to enhance the operative skills of newly-qualified dentists, as well as experienced practitioners wishing to upskill, whilst they continue to work in general dental practice.
 Course participants will develop the technical, diagnostic and treatment planning skills necessary to practice modern clinical operative dentistry effectively and efficiently.